 Your doctor will discuss what your CRP test result means.

-If you're having an hs-CRP test to evaluate your risk of heart disease, these are the current risk levels used:
+If you're having an hs-CRP test to evaluate your risk of heart disease, current risk levels used include:

-- Low risk.
-You have a CRP level of less than 1.0 milligram per liter (mg/L).
+- Lower risk.
+You have an hs-CRP level of less than 2.0 milligrams per liter (mg/L).

-- High risk.
+- Higher risk.
 You have an hs-CRP level greater than 2.0 mg/L.

 If you're having an hs-CRP test to check for heart disease, your doctor is likely to request a cholesterol test at the same time.
 Other tests might be done to further evaluate your coronary artery disease risk.
 Your doctor may also recommend lifestyle changes or medications to decrease your risk of a heart attack.

 - Greenland P, et al. ACCF/AHA guideline for assessment of cardiovascular risk in asymptomatic adults: A report of the American College of Cardiology Foundation/American Heart Association Task Force on Practice Guidelines.
 Circulation.
 2010;122:e584.